nanomq/nftp-codec/Docs.md

 + Actions

+Sender **MUST** drop it If received a FILE packet.
+After decoding the FILE packet, something followed should be done.

+Check the ID, the ID **MUST NOT** be (0x00)

+Packets from multiple files can be transferred at same time.

+User can adjust the maximal number of files transferring.
+(Avoid OOM)

 ### END Packet

 + The END Packet is the last packet contain contents of file.
 It means the ending of transferring for a file.
 + Fixed Header

-All fields are same to the FILE Packet beside type field.
+All fields are same to the fields in FILE Packet beside type field.
 The END Packet field is (0x04).

 + More fields

-All fields are same to the FILE Packet.
+All fields are same to the fields in FILE Packet.

 + Actions

+All actions are same to the actions in FILE Packet.

 ### GIVEME Packet